Lyvora/lyvora-documentation/03 Protocol.md

 #  Protocol
 The Lyvora protocol was designed to combine the benefits of decentralization with the practicality required for trading physical products.
-It addresses common issues found in traditional platforms, such as high fees, arbitrary account freezes, and excessive collection of personal data.
+It addresses key failures found in traditional platforms, such as high fees, arbitrary account restrictions, and invasive data collection.

 Through auditable smart contracts and an automatic escrow custody system, Lyvora enables secure transactions without financial intermediaries.
-At the same time, it transparently integrates SaaS logistics services, making real-world delivery and tracking possible.
+At the same time, it transparently integrates SaaS logistics services to enable real-world delivery and tracking.

 ### The protocol’s philosophy combines: